openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Implementations can also be built on top of OpenID Connect Core, which is also based on OAuth 2.0.
 To benefit from the Self-Issued ID Token feature, this specification can also be combined with the Self-Issued OP v2 specification [@SIOPv2].

 Any of the OAuth 2.0 related specifications, such as [@RFC9126] and [@RFC9101], and Best Current Practice (BCP) documents, such as [@RFC8252] and [@I-D.ietf-oauth-security-topics], can be implemented on top of this specification.

+In summary, OpenID for Verifiable Presentations is a framework that requires profiling to achieve interoperability.
+Profiling means defining:

+* what optional features are used or mandatory to implement, e.g., response encryption;
+* which values are permitted for parameters, e.g., credential format identifiers;
+* optionally, extensions for new features.

 ## Same Device Flow {#same_device}